 Classification of Us or Our Non-U.S. Subsidiaries as Controlled Foreign Corporations.
-Each 10% U.S. Shareholder (as defined below) of a foreign corporation that is a CFC for an uninterrupted period of 30 days or more during a taxable year who owns shares in the CFC, directly or indirectly through foreign entities, on the last day of the CFC's 'taxable year, must include in gross income for U.S. federal income tax purposes the shareholder's pro rata share of the CFC's 'subpart F income,' even if the subpart F income is not distributed.
-"Subpart F income" of a foreign insurance corporation typically includes foreign base company sales and services income and foreign personal holding company income (such as interest, dividends and other types of passive income), as well as insurance income (including underwriting and investment income) attributable to the insurance or crisks situated outside the CFC's 'cultured outside the CFC's country of incorporation.
-Except as described below in "- The RPII CFC Provisions" a foreign corporation is considered a CFC if 10% U.S. Shareholders own (directly, indirectly through foreign entities or by attribution under the constructive ownership rules of section 958(b) of the Code (i.e., "constructively")) more than 50% of the total combined voting power of all classes of toking into account insurance income, these ownership thresholds are reduced to 25%.
-A "10% U.S. Shareholder" is a U.S. Person who owns (directly, indirectly through foreign entities or constructively at least 10% of the total combined voting power of all classes of stock entitle to vote of the foreign corporation.
+Each 10% U.S. Shareholder (as defined below) of a foreign corporation that is a CFC for an uninterrupted period of 30 days or more during a taxable year who owns shares in the CFC, directly or indirectly through foreign entities, on the last day of the CFC's taxable year, must include in gross income for U.S. federal income tax purposes the shareholder's pro rata share of the CFC's "subpart F income," even if the subpart F income is not distributed.
+"Subpart F income" of a foreign insurance corporation typically includes foreign base company sales and services income and foreign personal holding company income (such as interest, dividends and other types of passive income), as well as insurance income (including underwriting and investment income) attributable to the insurance or reinsurance of risks situated outside the CFC's country of incorporation.
+Except as described below in "- The RPII CFC Provisions" a foreign corporation is considered a CFC if 10% U.S. Shareholders own (directly, indirectly through foreign entities or by attribution under the constructive ownership rules of section 958(b) of the Code (i.e., "constructively") more than 50% of the total combined voting power of all classes of voting stock of the foreign corporation, or more than 50% of the total value of all stock of the corporation.
+In general, for purposes of taking into account insurance income, these ownership thresholds are reduced to 25%.
+A "10% U.S. Shareholder" is a U.S. Person who owns (directly, indirectly through foreign entities or constructively) at least 10% of the total combined voting power of all classes of stock entitled to vote of the foreign corporation.